7 things your accountancy firm needs to be doing with its marketing right now to ensure it survives the Coronavirus Crisis

 How to start your marketing with your current clients (and not come across as an icky salesperson)

-When it comes to marketing your accountancy firm in uncertain times, you need to focus your efforts on activities which are closer to the cash.
+When it comes to marketing your accountancy firm in uncertain times, you need to focus your efforts on activities that are closer to the cash.
 This means working with your client base.

 At this moment in time your first marketing priority is to defend your current clients’ businesses.